facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

    because we believe such tasks are not realistic on the 1000 ImageNet classes.

-2. For each (attacker, model) pair, we provide both the __error rate__ of our model, and the __attack success rate__ of the attacker, on the ImageNet validation set.
+2. For each (attacker, model) pair, we provide both the __error rate__ of our model, and the __attack success rate__ of the attacker, on ImageNet validation set.
    A targeted attack is considered successful if the image is classified to the target label.

    If you develop a new robust model, please compare its error rate with our models.
-   Don't compare the attack success rate, because then the model can cheat by making random predictions.
+   Attack success rate is not a reasonable metric, because then the model can cheat by making random predictions.

    If you develop a new attack method against our models, please compare its attack success rate with PGD.
-   Don't compare the error rate, because then the method can cheat by becoming untargeted attacks.
+   Error rate is not a reasonable metric, because then the method can cheat by becoming untargeted attacks.

 3. `ResNeXt101 DenoiseAll` is the submission that won the champion of